• Skip to primary navigation

 1 medium sized cauliflower, washed and cut into florets (around 4 cups)

-1 tbsp ghee (or oil)
+1 tablespoon ghee (or oil)

 Fresh chopped coriander leaves for garnish (optional)